Charles W Russo

-A study in substantive criminal law emphasizing the principles of criminal liability and the acts, mental state, and attendant circumstances that are necessary ingredients in crimes against persons or property or in offenses involving theft, fraud, drugs, morality and decency, public peace, or public justice.
+This course familiarizes the student with the basic law, procedures and rules that govern the criminal justice system in America.
+It is designed to produce students who can understand, appreciate and discuss the benefits and problems with the criminal justice system in America today.
+The students will become conversant with the Bill of Rights, basic criminal law terminology and procedures.
+The course emphasizes the principles of criminal liability and the acts, mental state, and attendant circumstances that are necessary ingredients in crimes against persons or property or in offenses involving theft, fraud, drugs, morality and decency, public peace, or public justice.

 Forensic anthropology is the application of physical anthropology in a medico-legal context; forensic anthropologists use the tools of archaeology and physical anthropology to discover, recover and identify human remains.
 Students will be exposed to the interdisciplinary, scientific basis of forensic anthropology, along with legal and ethical issues forensic anthropologists face.
 The course is designed to give students a broad overview of the field by introducing them to the process of human remains identification; the archaeological and laboratory methods incorporated in human remains recovery; and, a review of the work forensic anthropologists work do with law enforcement, forensic pathologists and odontologists in recovering and collecting victims of foul play as well as those of mass fatalities, such as the 9/11 terrorist attack on the World Trade Center.

-This course is an introduction to the collection, preservation, and basic crime scene investigations.
-The course will also focus on the laws and court decisions relating to the admissibility of evidence.
-Additionally, there will be distinctions made between the interview and interrogation methods and their appropriate uses.
-The essential qualities of an investigator will be identified and explained.
+This course will provide an introduction to the collection, preservation, and basic crime scene investigations.
+Furthermore this course will also focus on the laws and court decisions relating to the admissibility of evidence as well as the appropriate methods of interrogation and its uses in the criminal justice process.

-This course is intended to introduce the students to the principles of delinquency.
-It provides a historical overview of delinquency in America.
-The course will look at the psychological, social, and environmental theories of delinquency.
-The course will also cover the juvenile court system and treatment options.
+This course will introduce students to the principles of juvenile delinquency.
+It will provide a historical overview of juvenile delinquency in America.
+The course will examine the psychological, social, and environmental theories of juvenile delinquency while also covering the juvenile court system and treatment options for delinquency.

 An examination of the theory and practice of probation and parole, including pre-sentence investigation, supervision of probationers, parole administration and services, treatment theory, parole officers, juvenile services, and new concepts (such as community-based corrections, the justice model, and determinate sentencing) that have impacted traditional probation and parole theory.

 The course will prepare students to use intelligence methodologies and templates to assist in case support or investigations, security and counterintelligence, trend development and forecasting, and efficient use of open source information to maximize resources.
 The course will examine the current use of intelligence in law enforcement (federal, state, and local) and its applications in support of investigations and operational planning.
-The intelligence cycle, collection plans, use of open source intelligence and the Internet, including Visual Investigative Aids provide credibility to intelligence information gathering.
-An assessment of source reliability, information validity, security applications, and intelligence sharing will be examined in-depth.
-The methods also have application in the private sector.
+The methods examined in this course will be applicable in the private sector.

 This course assesses the problems associated with domestic violence and also explores into the social, economic, political, and cultural stereotypes of causation.
 There will be an examination of the relationship between family life and anti-social behavior.
 A review of various theories as well as research regarding the effect of family structure, marital conflict, parental anti-social behavior, and parent’s child rearing practices on a child’s risk for conduct problems and delinquency are assessed.
 Adult anti-social behavior is also explored in terms of showing how various family socialization processes and childhood behavior problems influence probability of later adult crime.
 Students will also evaluate the aspects of gender, race, ethnicity and socioeconomic status of victims of family abuse and their perpetrators.

-A discussion of the evolution of organized crime in the United States, the social and legal factors that contributed to its development, and the groups involved.
-Also explored is how organized crime is structured and how it can be exposed and controlled.
+This course will provide an examination of the evolution of organized crime in the United States, with a focus on the social and legal factors that contributed to its development and the groups involved.
+Additionally this class will explore how organized crime is structured and how it can be exposed and controlled.
 Theoretical explanations of organized crime are also covered.

 This course explores criminal behavior, its motivation, and the environmental influences and patterns of offending.
 Other topics examined are the approaches to profiling and how these investigative techniques are applied to helping solve crimes.
-The course will address aspects of behavior, taking into consideration the definition of criminal profiling as the inference of offender traits from physical and/or behavioral evidence.
-Evaluations will be made of the history, theories, and investigative techniques regarding profiling crime offenders, using a unique blend of both social science, as well as psychological & legal research.
+This course will address aspects of behavior, taking into consideration the definition of criminal profiling as the inference of offender traits from physical and/or behavioral evidence.
+Evaluations will be made of the history, theories, and investigative techniques regarding profiling crime offenders, using a unique blend of both social science, as well as psychological and legal research.
 It includes legal case excerpts to demonstrate the role of the profiler (investigator).
-This provides the student a solid understanding of the integral relationship between the profiling techniques and theories of criminal behavior and the court system.
-Further exploration and assessment is discussed beyond traditional investigative procedures with Current topics such as "inductive and deductive profiling", understanding modus operandi, and various other crime specific topics such as serial rape and sadistic behavior.
-Students will be able to explain how the science and art of profiling crime scenes, and subsequently offenders, from physical and psychological evidence as a key to the investigation of a violent serial crime e.g., sex crime etc., for which there is no known perpetrator.
+This provides the student a solid knowledge foundation of the integral relationship between the profiling techniques and theories of criminal behavior and the court system.
 It is recommended students take either CMRJ101 or CMRJ306 prior to enrolling in this course.